Urban rail transit: Commuter rail

 A commuter rail, regional rail or suburban rail system operates on mainline trackage, which may be shared with intercity rail and freight trains.
 Systems tend to operate at lower frequencies than rapid transit or light rail systems but tend to travel at higher speeds, have more widely spaced stations and cover longer overall distances.
 They have high passenger capacities per single train.

 Though many European and East Asian commuter rail systems operate with frequencies and rolling stock similar to that of rapid transit, they do not qualify as such because they share tracks with intercity/freight trains, or they have at grade crossings.
 For example, S-trains are hybrid systems combining the characteristics of both rapid transit and commuter rail systems.
 Generally, S-trains share tracks with mainline passenger and freight trains, but the distances between stations and the service headway resemble metro systems.

-AGT
+Diesel light rail

+Hybrid rail, often referred to as "diesel light rail transit" (DLRT) use multiple unit rolling stock originally designed for main line networks.

+Automated guideway transit

-Automated Guideway Transit systems tend to operate with medium passenger capacities.
+Automated guideway transit systems tend to operate with medium passenger capacities.

+Larger systems span a variety of conceptual designs, from subway-like advanced rapid transit (ART) systems to smaller (typically two to six passengers) vehicles known as personal rapid transit (PRT) which offer direct point-to-point travel along a switched network.